saundesh/track-my-team/README.md

 #### Part 5: Testing

 Expand the manual test plan for this week.
-Write tests to see if the user registration and authentication work.
 Write a test plan including screenshots and specific steps for a human tester to follow - what a tester should do and what he/she should observe.

 ### Grading Rubric